 Skills shortages are intensifying

-The majority of employers don’t believe they have the talent needed to achieve their current business objectives and barely any employers reported that they haven’t experienced any skills shortages over the past year.
+The majority of employers say their top challenge when recruiting is a shortage of suitable applicants and barely any employers reported that they haven’t experienced any skills shortages over the past year.

 Employers are concerned about productivity